UserSpace

 Note

-The UserSpace is not enabled by default and can only be enabled/disabled or reset via a locally connected screen for security reasons.
+The UserSpace is not enabled by default and can for security reasons only be enabled/disabled or reset either via a locally connected screen, or via the Web GUI by placing the Roboception UserSpace Key QR code in front of the camera of pipeline 0.

 Please connect a monitor, keyboard, and mouse to the rc_cube and then boot the rc_cube.